aspose-total/Aspose.Total-Products/total/en/java/conversion/word-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLTX via Java or Online App" h2="On Premise Java API to convert WORD to XLTX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a WORD document to XLTX can be done quickly and easily with Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of document manipulation and conversion APIs that allow you to convert WORD to HTML and then HTML to XLTX.

+The first step in the process is to use Aspose.Words for Java to export the WORD document to HTML.
+Aspose.Words for Java is a feature-rich API that allows you to manipulate and convert documents with ease.
+It supports a wide range of document formats, including WORD, HTML, PDF, and many more.
+With Aspose.Words for Java, you can easily convert WORD to HTML with just a few lines of code.

+Once the WORD document has been converted to HTML, the next step is to use Aspose.Cells for Java to convert the HTML to XLTX.
+Aspose.Cells for Java is a powerful API that allows you to manipulate and convert spreadsheets with ease.
+It supports a wide range of spreadsheet formats, including XLTX, XLSX, CSV, and many more.
+With Aspose.Cells for Java, you can easily convert HTML to XLTX with just a few lines of code.

-You can converting WORD to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+By using Aspose.Total for Java, you can quickly and easily convert WORD to XLTX in just two steps.
+Aspose.Words for Java allows you to export WORD to HTML, and Aspose.Cells for Java allows you to convert HTML to XLTX.
+With just a few lines of code, you can easily convert WORD to XLTX with Aspose.Total for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}